Branch and Price for Submodular Bin Packing: Introduction

 \section{Introduction}

 Bin packing (BP) is an important combinatorial optimization problem with applications in various fields, including call centers, healthcare, container shipping, and cloud computing.
-These applications are typically modeled as BP problems that aim to pack items into a minimum number of bins, with a capacity constraint on each bin.
-Submodular bin packing (SMBP) is a nonlinear variant of the classical BP.
-The SMBP differs from the classical BP in the expression of the capacity utilization functions.
-The capacity utilization function in the classical BP is linear with respect to the items, while the capacity utilization function in SMBP is a linear term plus a square root term, and this function is submodular with respect to the set of items (see \cite{atamturk2008polymatroids}).
+These applications are typically modeled as BP problems that aim to pack unsplittable items into a minimum number of bins, with a capacity constraint on each bin.
+Formally, a BP problem can be written as the following Binary Linear Programming (BIP) problem:

-In many practical applications of BPs, item sizes are not revealed before the allocation decision is made.
-Therefore, uncertainty must be considered in the modeling.
-We will show that the SMBP formulates BPs with uncertainty under various conditions.
-Recently, \cite{cohen2019overcommitment} study the resource allocation problem for cloud services.
-The authors model this problem as an SMBP problem and solve it using approximation algorithms.
-In this paper, we study exact algorithms to solve the SMBP via the Dantzig-Wolfe decomposition approach and exact algorithms to solve the pricing submodular knapsack problems.